erkihindo/wise-game/README.md

 samples, guidance on mobile development, and a full API reference.

-To run it I opened the iOS folder with XCode, connected an iPad to my Mac and ran the come from XCode.
+To run it I opened the iOS folder with XCode, ran pod install, connected an iPad to my Mac and ran the come from XCode.

 ## Game Guide